vhumpa/dogtail/README.md

 ## A long journey to 1.0

 We began working on the Wayland-enabled version over five years ago (originally available in the `devel/wayland` branch).
 It has taken all this time to ensure the solution is robust and reliable enough to warrant a 1.0 release.
 This version includes all the Wayland-related developments and other changes (like the GTK4 support tweaks mentioned below) and has been extensively tested.
 Importantly, it is backward compatible with the entire Dogtail API that has been available so far.
 This release includes all modules from the 0.9.x series, most notably the "procedural" module, which we plan to deprecate in favor of a completely "tree-based" approach in Dogtail 2.0.

 That release will also involve significant cleanup, major code refactoring, and a transition from `pyatspi` to directly introspected `atspi`.
+It will also contain up date code examples and dogtail's unittests should pass with gitlab pipelines re-enabled.

 For more details on these upcoming changes, see issue #29.